Data Protection Centre/Google Workspace/An Admin's Guide to Google Vault

 What is retention in Google Vault?

-Google Vault allows you to apply retention rules on data under Gmail, Google Drive, Google Groups, Google Chat, Google Meet, and Google Sites.
+Google Vault allows you to apply retention rules on data under Gmail, Drive (including Shared Drives), Chat, Meet, Voice, Groups, Calendar (event metadata), and classic Sites.
 We can choose a specific retention period or retain data indefinitely while applying a rule.

 There are two types of retention rules-default and custom.
 For more information, click here.